 Now hold the two positions together.
 In December the postal company borrowed twelve billion reais, about two and a third billion dollars, from a syndicate of five banks, guaranteed in full by the National Treasury.

 Banco do Brasil is one of those five lenders.
-It is now also the counterparty of a five-year contract awarded to the same borrower without competition, and both companies answer to the same controlling shareholder, the Brazilian state.
+It is now also the counterparty of a five-year no-bid contract with the same borrower, and both companies answer to one controlling shareholder, the Brazilian state.

-The bank says the decision was taken independently, through its own technical and legal review, with no participation by Correios in the negotiation.
-Its own paperwork nonetheless classifies the deal under related-party transactions.
+The bank says the decision was taken independently, through its own technical and legal review, with no part played by Correios in the talks.
+Its own paperwork still classifies the deal under related-party transactions.

 Roughly seven billion reais more, some one and a third billion dollars, is under negotiation in a second credit round.
 The audit court has already flagged weaknesses in the government’s assessment of whether the postal company can service what it has borrowed.